Is your income active or passive?

-For side hustlers with limited time, how should we prioritize our projects?
-Should we focus solely on building active income streams, to ring the cash register immediately?
+If you have limited time, how should you prioritize your projects?
+Should you focus solely on building active income streams, to ring the cash register immediately?

-Or should we focus entirely on building passive income assets, relying on our day jobs in the meantime for active income to pay the bills?
+Or should you focus entirely on building passive income assets?
+If you’re side hustling, after all, you could rely on your day job to pay the bills.